 ideas / variations

-- If wanting to use boneless chicken, use thighs ~ they have the most flavor.
+- To use boneless chicken, use thighs ~ they have the most flavor.

 - Substitute half the roti flour with all purpose for a crispier crust.